 The same thing is happening around the world.

-According to Bloomberg Business, the debt-to-earnings ratio for global companies hit a 12-year high in 2015.
+, the debt-to-earnings ratio for global companies hit a 12-year high in 2015.

 Soaring corporate leverage led credit rating agency Standard & Poor’s (S&P) to downgrade 863 companies last year.
 That’s the most downgrades since 2009…when the world was in the middle of a global financial crisis.